Theft of vehicle, equipment from Rogers Fire Department results in probation for man

 BENTONVILLE -- A Rogers man was placed on five years of state-supervised probation after admitting to breaking into a fire station and stealing a vehicle.

 Garcia-Albandoz was arrested May 19.
-He admitted in court Monday to stealing property from the department but returning it the next day.
+He admitted in court Monday to stealing property from the Rogers Fire Department but returning it the next day.

 A battalion commander reported May 19 an administrative vehicle had been stolen from Fire Station No. 1 at 201 N. First St. in Rogers, according to a probable cause affidavit.

 Police obtained video of a man trying to enter the department at 9 p.m.
-May 18, according to the affidavit.
+May 18.

-The stolen vehicle -- a 2016 Jeep Patriot -- was inside the department's equipment bay/garage connected to the sleeping quarters and administrative offices, according to the affidavit.
+The stolen vehicle -- a 2016 Jeep Patriot -- was inside the department's equipment bay/garage connected to the sleeping quarters and administrative offices.

-Fire Department equipment also was reported stolen, including a Rit Pak portable air supply device and bottle and an airlock and bottle, items valued at $10,674, according to the affidavit.
+Fire Department equipment also was reported stolen, including a Rit Pak portable air supply device and bottle and an airlock and bottle, items valued at $10,674.
 The equipment was eventually recovered.

-Police were at the station May 19 when Garcia-Albandoz returned the truck and he was arrested, the affidavit states.
+Police were at the station when Garcia-Albandoz returned the truck, and he was arrested.

 Garcia-Albandoz said he took the Jeep to visit some friends and later slept in the vehicle, according to the affidavit.